- 1 Summary

 Wars are resolved through the following steps.

-• Count board strength for attacker and defender: In a war a leader's board strength is the number of like-colored tiles in their kingdom.
+• Count board strength for attacker and defender: In a war, a leader's board strength is the number of like-colored tiles in their kingdom.

-Starting with the attacker, play tiles from hand matching the attacking/defending leader color as committed support.
+• Play support from hands: Starting with the attacker, play tiles from hand matching the attacking/defending leader color as committed support.
 Both attacker and defender will discard these committed-support tiles at the end of the conflict.

-The winning leader is the leader with greater total strength (board strength + support), defender always wins ties.
+• Determine winner: The winning leader is the leader with greater total strength (support on the board + committed support); the defender always wins ties.

-• Remove tiles and award points: The loser withdraws their leader and all supporting tiles from the board.
+• Remove tiles and award points: The loser withdraws from the kingdom their leader and all tiles supporting that leader.
 This may break apart the kingdom.
-The winner scores one influence of the defending leaders color plus one for each tile removed.
+The winner scores one influence of the defending leader's color plus one influence matching the color of each tile removed from the kingdom.

 If the war involved priests (red leaders), then no temples (red tiles) supporting another leader or containing treasures are removed.

 Monuments regularly provide influence.
-Every monument awards 1 influence to the active player at the end of the turn for each of their like-colored leaders in the monument's kingdom.
+Every monument awards 1 influence to the active player at the end of their turn for each of their like-colored leaders in the monument's kingdom.

 During a conflict (war or revolt) both the attacker and defender are only able to contribute tiles if the total would exceed the strength of the other.
 This variant prevents players from using conflicts as a way to simply dump tiles from their hand.